Mister Maker

-Mister Maker is a British children's television series produced by RDF Media (series 1)/The Foundation (series 2–3) for CBeebies.
-The series aired from 17 September 2007 until 12 April 2009.
+Mister Maker is a British children's television series produced by RDF Media (series 1)/The Foundation (series 2–9) for CBeebies.
+The first series aired from 17 September 2007 until 12 April 2009.

 The series was presented by Phil Gallagher in the title role.
-The series was followed by four spin-offs: Mister Maker Comes to Town, Mister Maker Around the World, Mister Maker's Arty Party (also on BBC iPlayer for over a year) and Mister Maker at Home, which began airing in 2010, 2013, 2015 and 2020, respectively.
+The series was followed by the four spin-offs: Mister Maker Comes to Town, Mister Maker Around the World, Mister Maker's Arty Party and Mister Maker at Home, which began airing in 2010, 2013, 2015 and 2020, respectively.

 Plot

 Mister Maker, created and performed by Phil Gallagher, presents the show (Gallagher also created the series concept).
-Each episode features seven different sequences:
+Each episode of Series 1-3 features seven different sequences: